Home/Services/Land Clearing

 What we clear

 • Blackberry & scotch broom.
 The valley's two most hated invaders.
 We mow them flat with the brush cutter — no burn pile, no hand-cutting for a month, no chemicals unless you ask.
+(For Corvallis-area properties specifically, see our Corvallis blackberry removal page.)

 • Small to medium brush and saplings.
 Anything up to about 3–4 inches in diameter goes through the cutter.
 Bigger trunks get pulled with the excavator.